File Storage & Sharing

 The Physics Department provides AFS service for secure file storage and sharing.
 Windows, Mac, and Linux are supported.
 For more information, see here.

-Box.com provides 50G of storage to all UW faculty, staff, and students.
+Box.com provides unlimited storage to all UW faculty, staff, and students.
 Files can be shared with others and can be synchronized between multiple computers.
 Files can also be created and edited in your browser using online versions of Microsoft Office and Google Docs.
-Faculty needing more than 50G can get a project directory with a larger quota; a few terabytes shouldn't be a problem.
+Faculty can get a project directory for cases where that makes more sense than storing files in their personal area.
 To get started, see here.